trevordbunch/cis411_lab0_req/labreports/LAB_rt1252.md

 ## Appendix: GitHub Notes

 ### A.1 Forked Repository
-In this section, provide a diagram that demonstrates the relationship between the [source repository](https://github.com/trevordbunch/cis411_lab0_req) and your forked repository in *Step 1.*

 Step 1 - Fork this repository diagram

 ![Step 1](/assets/Step_one_diagram.png)

 ### A.2 Git Logs
-In this section, provide the logs from *Step 2.7* and *Step 6.4*.

-Hint: for system output, use markdown's fenced code block for formatting.

 Step 2.7 logs
 ```